Madis0/OneBar/README.md

 ### FAQ

 **Q: Forge support?**
-A: No. Feel free to fork according to the license.
+A: No. Feel free to fork according to the license or [check out my resource pack that inspired this](https://www.curseforge.com/minecraft/texture-packs/material-design-hud).

 **Q: Backports?**
 A: No, Cloth Config isn't cross-compatible and I don't suggest using old versions anyway.